ryder7223/GDServerTools/README.md

 ## [browseUnlisted.py](https://github.com/ryder7223/GDServerTools/blob/main/browseUnlisted.py)
 browseUnlisted.py is a web-server which provides an interface for searching through a particular database containing level info.

-The schema for the database is as follows:
+The schema for the database is as follows
 ```sql
 CREATE TABLE "levels" (
     "ID"    INTEGER,